Montessori Early Childhood Studies BA (Hons)

 Montessori Curriculum 2

 You’ll now be fairly familiar with the Montessori materials and activities, you’ll continue to build on this knowledge in this module but with a particular focus on literacy, maths and creativity.
 We’ll support you in developing your knowledge of curriculum design and you’ll put this into practice in a Montessori early years environment.
 Observing learning on placement, you’ll analyse the learning journey and reflect on your own development needs.
 You’ll develop more in-depth exploration of the philosophy behind the presentations, the mathematical mind and the theory of abstraction.
-Montessori advocated the importance of the learning materials and on completion of this module you’ll have a firm foundation of knowledge of the materials and the presentations that interlink across the learning curriculum in a Montessori classroom.
+Montessori advocates the importance of the learning materials and on completion of this module you’ll have a firm foundation of knowledge of the materials and the presentations that interlink across the learning curriculum in a Montessori classroom.

 Children's Rights